sensity-ai/dot/README.md

 - Open Genymotion and set up the Android emulator.

-- Set up dot with the mobile emulator:
+- Set up dot with the Android emulator:
   - Open the Android emulator.
   - Click on `camera` and select `OBS-Camera` as front and back cameras.
 A preview of the dot window should appear.
   In case there is no preview, restart `OBS` and the emulator and try again.